lrytz/experimental-backend-2.11/README.md

 ```

 Note
+  - no classfile for the closure is generated
   - closure created using `invokedynamic`
   - the call to `m` is inlined in the closure body (`bipush 10`)